ML-7641-Fall-2022/RoboChef/README.md

 1. **Given an image of a food item, what are the key ingredients in the food?**

-2. **Given my previous interaction with food items, can you recommend me similar foods?**
+2. **What food items should we recommend to a user based on his preferences and other similar users' food choices?**
-    * Can the recommendation also account for additional constraints from user like nutritional requirements etc?
+    * Can the recommendation also account for additional constraints from user like nutritional requirements, calories level, etc?

 ### Usecases